FC 26 ROLES

 ● Creative ● Versatile ● Pass Option ● Support the Defence - Roaming Focus

-The Roaming focus allows the Deep-lying Playmaker to move across the width of the pitch to support attacks.
+Roaming lets the Playmaker move across the width of the pitch to offer support.

 ● Creative ● Movement ● Pass Option ● Out of Position - Defend Focus